Estes Banks: Pro Career

-In the 8th round of the 1967 AFL Draft, the Oakland Raiders selected Estes.
+In the eighth round of the 1967 NFL/AFL draft, the Oakland Raiders selected Estes with the 188th overall pick.
 In his rookie season, Estes found little playing time on a team that was stocked at running back.
 The Raiders had Hewritt Dixon, whom head coach John Rauch converted from tight end.
 There was also Clem Daniels and Pete Banaszak ahead of Estes on the depth chart as well.
 The Raiders made it all the way to Super Bowl II, where they lost to the Green Bay Packers.
 Despite being on the roster, Estes did not play in the Super Bowl.

 After the season, the Raiders exposed Estes in the expansion draft, and he was selected by the Cincinnati Bengals.
 Any chance of Estes earning the starting position ended when rookie Paul Robinson burst on the scene, and rushed for over 1,000 yards.
 Estes found himself in the same spot he was a year before in Oakland.
 Buried on the depth chart.
 This time he was playing behind Robinson, Essex Johnson and Tommie Smiley.

 Banks pro career ended in 1969.
 In later years, Banks sued both the Raiders and Bengals, claiming injuries sustained while playing football effect his life in his later years.